History of the Jews in Russia: Overview and background

-Following the civil war, however, the new Bolshevik government's policies inspired a flourishing of secular Jewish culture in Belarus and western Ukraine in the 1920s.
+Following the Russian civil war, however, the new Bolshevik government's policies inspired a flourishing of secular Jewish culture in Belarus and western Ukraine in the 1920s.
 The Soviet government outlawed all expressions of antisemitism, with the public use of the ethnic slur жид ("Yid") being punished by up to one year of imprisonment, and tried to modernize the Jewish community by establishing 1,100 Yiddish-language schools, 40 Yiddish-language daily newspapers and by settling Jews on farms in Ukraine and Crimea; the number of Jews working in the industry had more than doubled between 1926 and 1931.
 At the beginning of the 1930s, the Jews were 1.8 percent of the Soviet population but 12–15 percent of all university students.
 In 1934 the Soviet state established the Jewish Autonomous Oblast in the Russian Far East.
 This region never came to have a majority Jewish population.
 The JAO is Russia's only autonomous oblast and, outside of Israel, the world's only Jewish territory with an official status.
 The observance of the Sabbath was banned in 1929, foreshadowing the dissolution of the Communist Party's Yiddish-language Yevsektsia in 1930 and worse repression to come.
 Numerous Jews were victimized in Stalin's purges as "counterrevolutionaries" and "reactionary nationalists", although in the 1930s the Jews were underrepresented in the Gulag population.
 The share of Jews in the Soviet ruling elite declined during the 1930s, but was still more than double their proportion in the general Soviet population.

 In the 1930s, many Jews held high rank in the Red Army's High Command: Generals Iona Yakir, Yan Gamarnik, Yakov Smushkevich (Commander of the Soviet Air Forces) and Grigori Shtern (Commander-in-Chief during the war against Japan and Commander at the front during the Winter War).
 During World War Two, an estimated 500,000 soldiers in the Red Army were Jewish; about 200,000 were killed in battle.
 About 160,000 were decorated, and more than a hundred achieved the rank of Red Army general.
 Over 150 were designated Heroes of the Soviet Union, the highest award in the country.
 More than two million Soviet Jews are believed to have died during the Holocaust in warfare and in Nazi-occupied territories.
 In the late 1980s and early 1990s, many Soviet Jews took the opportunity of liberalized emigration policies, with more than half of the population leaving, most for the United States, Israel, Germany, Canada and Australia.
 For many years during this period, Russia had a higher rate of immigration to Israel than any other country.
 Russia's Jewish population is still the third biggest in Europe, after France and United Kingdom.
 In November 2012, the Jewish Museum and Tolerance Center, one of the world's biggest museums of Jewish history, opened in Moscow.